 - 3 cloves of garlic minced

-- 3 cups of broth or water (plus more if needed)
+- 3 cups (24oz) of broth or water (chicken or vegetable broth - plus more if needed)

-- ½ cup of cream or milk (sub with more broth/water if keeping it lighter)
+- ½ cup (4oz) of cream or milk (sub with more broth/water if keeping it lighter)

-- 340 grams/11oz large shrimp, peeled, deveined, tails left on (I used Irresistibles Pacific White Shrimp)
+- 340 grams/11oz large shrimp, peeled, deveined, tails left on or off

-- ¾ cup finely grated Parmesan, plus more for serving
+- ¾ cup (6oz) finely grated Parmesan cheese, plus more for serving

-- Heat olive oil in a large skillet or pot over medium heat and add the onion, stir and cook for 1-2 minutes until softened and translucent.
-Add mushrooms, chili flakes and garlic, and stir to incorporate with the onion.
+- Heat olive oil in a large skillet or pot over medium-high heat and add the onion, and mushrooms stir and cook for 2-5 minutes until softened and translucent.
+Add chili flakes and garlic, and cook stirring fro 1 min.
 Season with salt and pepper to taste and stir to evenly season.

 - When 2-3 minutes remain on timer, stir in shrimp, peas, asparagus and butter.
 Cover and continue to cook for remaining minutes, then uncover and cook, stirring, until pasta is tender, shrimp are cooked through, and sauce is reduced.